If my teeth have been crooked for years, Why do I need orthodontic treatment now?

 Orthodontic treatment is far more than simply treating how teeth look.
 It’s about aligning teeth and jaws so that they meet and function effectively.
 It just so happens that when teeth and jaws are functioning well, they look good, too.

-- Full orthodontic treatment can be anywhere from 18-to-30 months, depending on the severity and type of malocclusion.
-We do a free initial consultation and evaluate the patient.
+Full orthodontic treatment can be anywhere from 18-to-30 months, depending on the severity and type of malocclusion.
+We do a complimentary initial consultation and evaluate the patient.
 During the consultation, we provide an approximate treatment timeline.